dh-miami/narratives_covid19/scripts/freq_analysis/README.md

 * `-date <from_day> <to_day>` queries the database for all tweets with dates between `from_day` and `to_day` (inclusive), where dates are given as `yyyy-mm-dd`.
 * `-lang` queries the database based on language criteria.
 Only two languages are supported here, `en` for English and `es` for Spanish.
 Both can be provided at once if the user wishes to query for tweets in both languages at once.
 * `-geo` queries the database based on geographic location criteria.
 The following locations are supported: `fl` for Miami and South Florida, `ar` for Argentina, `co` for Columbia, `ec` for Ecuador, `es` for Spain, `mx` for Mexico, and `pe` for Peru.
 More than one location can be specified at once.
+* `-all` queries the database for all tweets since the start of the collection cycle.
+If ran more than once, e.g. on a different day, the CSV is updated with the new tweets in the database since the last update.

 The results are written to a CSV file with form `dhcovid_yyyy-mm-dd_yyyy_mm-dd_lang_geo.csv`, based on the query given.
 CSV files can be read in using Excel or via pandas with `read_csv()`.